-Simply put, a pipeline is a salesperson’s right-hand man, as it helps them stay organized and take control of their work.
-After all, there are some things you cannot control – results.
+Simply put, a pipeline helps salespeople stay organized and take control of their work.
+After all, there are some things you cannot control or have little control over, such as your results.

 That’s where managing activities comes into play.
 If a salesperson can see their progress, or their activities, they will be motivated to do more work and conquer more challenges.

-Reporting is what allows you to understand how your current efforts affect your company’s success and gives you insight into what you can do to increase your efforts whether it’s hiring more salespeople or redistributing tasks.
+Reporting helps you understand how your current strategy affects your company’s success and gives you insight into what you can do to increase your efforts, whether it’s hiring more salespeople or redistributing tasks.